james-portman/rover-mems-documentation/MEMS-1.x-diagnostics.md

 ### 1.2, 1.3, 1.6 ECU

-Serial TX and RX, 5 volt TTL levels
+Serial TX and RX, 5 volt TTL levels, 3.3v will not work

 ### 1.9 ECU